-Reduced brush roll speed can be caused by long pet hair that got tangled in the brush roll’s spinning axis or a worn-out motor.
-If removing tangled hair, and washing and drying the brush roll doesn’t restore it to its original speed, your vacuum and mop needs to be replaced.
+Reduced brush roll speed can be caused by long pet hair that got tangled in the brush roll’s spinning axis and wore-out the motor.
+If removing tangled hair and washing and drying the brush roll doesn’t restore it to its original speed, your vacuum and mop needs to be replaced.

 Does Not Produce Steam

 Regardless of whether the vacuum and mop tool has an onboard heater or not, when there’s visible smoke coming out of the motor, then it’s either time to get it fixed or replaced entirely.
-The best vacuum and mops are designed to last for several years beyond their warranties, which last anywhere between one and three years.
-If the age of your vacuum/mop tool passed the four- or five-year mark, expect quicker overheating, and consider finding a newer model to replace it.
+The best vacuum and mops are designed to last for several years beyond their warranties, which last between one and three years.
+If the age of your vacuum/mop tool has passed the four- or five-year mark, expect quicker overheating.
+You should consider finding a newer model to replace it.

 Vacuum and Mop FAQ

-Here, we’ll address the most frequently asked questions regarding vacuum and mop combos.
+Here, we’ll address frequently asked questions regarding vacuum and mop combos.

 1. Do vacuum and mop combos beat steam mops when cleaning hardwood floors?

 Yes, they do.
-Steam mops, as its name suggests, are mops that use large quantities of steam to sanitize the surface of your floors, regardless of which type of flooring you have.
-Vacuum and mop combos both dry and wet-clean floors, and some even come with a built-in boiler to steam-clean your floors for extra protection against germs and bacteria.
+Steam mops, as its name suggests, are mops that use large quantities of steam to sanitize the surface of your floors, regardless of the type of flooring you have.
+Vacuum and mop combos perform both dry and wet cleaning on floors, and some even come with a built-in boiler to steam-clean your floors for extra protection against germs and bacteria.

 2. How much should I spend on a vacuum and mop?